-Update June 22: It seems like parts Dusit Palace, including Vimanmek Teak Mansion, are temporarily closed to the public for renovation.
+Update January ’23: It seems like parts of Dusit Palace, including Vimanmek Teak Mansion, are temporarily closed to the public for renovation.
 See Section “Is Dusit Palace currently open to the public?” for further information.

 The broad alleyways and widespread parks of Bangkok’s Royal Quarter set it apart from the noise and frenzy of many other quarters in the city.
 A more relaxed vibe seems to dominate this borough and a pleasant half day can be spent exploring the splendid Dusit Palace and checking out the various temples in the area.

 Primarily the brainchild of Emperor Rama V., who ruled the country from 1853 to 1910, the appearance of Dusit was inspired by European Capitals the monarch had seen during his diplomatic visits.
 Some visitors decry the lack of character of this artificially created district but you can’t deny its potential as an antidote to traffic-ridden central Bangkok and I for my part very much enjoyed my half-day stroll through the district.

 Plus, the people complaining about Dusit are usually the ones who washed their Pizza down with a bucket of Sangria on Khao San Road the night before.
 Read on for the best places to see in this pleasant part of town.

 This post may contain affiliate links and I might earn a small commission at no additional cost to you.
 For more info click here.

 Information is a bit scarce on this.
 As of June 2022, parts of Dusit Palace including Vimanmek Teak Mansion seem to be closed to the public for renovation and while several websites and newspaper articles state that it’s scheduled to reopen soon, no date is given.
 The interior of Ananta Samakhom Throne Hall can apparently still be visited occasionally, although I couldn’t find any information on which dates.